panzerdp/dmitripavlutin.com/content/posts/081-own-inherited-properties/index.md

 myObject.toString === myObjectProto.toString; // => true
 ```

-Where `Object.getPrototypeOf(object)` is an utility function that returns an object's prototype.
+Where `Object.getPrototypeOf(object)` is an utility function that returns the object's prototype.

 ## 3. Prototype as a source of inherited properties